agude/agude.github.io/_drafts/2020-12-14-data_science_interview_prep_data_manipulation.md

 > How can I prepare for dataset-based interviews?
 Do you have any examples of
 > datasets to practice with?

 I never had a good answer.
-I would tell them a lot about how interviews went, but I wished I had something to share that they could work with and practice on.
+I would tell them about how the interviews worked, but I wished I had something to share that they could work with and practice on.